-One of the things I love most about running Learning Tangent is that I have had the opportunity to meet (virtually in most cases) some of the most amazing moms.
+One of the things I love most about publishing Learning Tangent is that I get to meet (virtually in most cases) the most amazing moms.
 They’re from all walks of life, stay at home, work at home (or outside the home), religious and not religious, from a variety of regions, and a variety of personalities.
 I love the variety.
 I also love that no matter how different our backgrounds, we find so much in common that I question why it is that people fight over the differences!

 GN: How many kids do you have, and do how many do you homeschool?

 AA: 3.
 Two boys and a girl.

 GN: What made you start homeschooling?

 AA: I never once thought about homeschooling.
 I wasn’t homeschooled myself and didn’t know anything about it.
 When my first son was 7 and in first grade we had already switched his school once, dealt with a teacher who was a bully, dealt with students who were getting him into trouble, and witnessed him coming home crying in the afternoon.

 After his winter break, I started thinking about how unhappy I was with the system.
 I drove him to school that morning and walked right into the office and blurted out that he would be homeschooled.
 It came out of nowhere.
 I signed the paper they needed saying that I was pulling him out of public school.
 Then I put him back in the car and told him “Well, son, we are going to do school at home.”
 His response was “okay mommy.”
 I’ll never forget it.

 That day I went and bought a book named “Everything Your Child Needs to Know by the End of First Grade.”
 We finished that book in 3 months and during that time I researched and read and read and read.
 By the next Fall, I had a complete curriculum, extracurriculars planned, and had met a group of people who were homeschooling too.

 It was the best choice I have ever made, even if it was completely out of the blue!